 Here the Levites are describing how, centuries later, God rescued their ancestors, Abraham's descendants, from slavery in Egypt.
 In this verse they describe that entire experience generally by reference to its first episode and its final episode, to include everything in between.
 (In 9:10 and 9:11 they will add further specific details.)
-If it would be clearer in your language, you could describe the entire experience in a single phrase here.
+If your readers would misunderstand this, you could describe the entire experience in a single phrase here.
 (However, you could also explain these episodes separately.
 See the next two notes.)
 Alternate translation: "You rescued our fathers from slavery in Egypt by defeating Pharaoh" (See: Merism)